 As an Amazon Associate we earn from qualifying purchases.

 The A-cup bra generally is considered the smallest bra size available.
 AA and AAA sizes do exist, but they are fairly difficult to find.
 Having a small chest offers you several perks.
 You can get away with going braless and you can also wear any style of bra or top that you want, with no issues.
-In the article below, we discuss exactly how big an A cup really is.
+In the article below, I discuss exactly how big an A cup really is.

 - How Big Is an A Cup?